 - Open this registry key and see which directory of the SDK files

-- Now open the directory that is under the “InstallationFolder” key in Windows Explorer.
-Not surprisingly, the sgen.exe executable is not in this directory.
+- Now open the directory under the “InstallationFolder” key in Windows Explorer.
+As expected, the sgen.exe executable is not in that directory.

 - Go into the folder of another SDK that has this file, copy the executable and paste it back into this folder.
 I believe that since the executable is stand-alone (it has no dependencies), it can be any version.
 I suggest always getting the latest version, respecting the macro version of the platform.